Euclid, Elements (new)

 Thursdays, January 8-March 26, 18 2:00-3:30 pm ET

 If you are interested in a serious investigation into what is the political, how can politics work and not work, why so, that is to say the foundations of all politics, of politics as such, you are invited to join us, a happy few, a merry band of colleagues, in a close reading of Aristotle’s Politics and serious conversation thereof always guided by this master text.
+Put simply, typically where we start following our teacher Aristotle, how do we and how can we relate to one another beyond the household and the family.
 The philosopher Alfred North Whitehead once quipped, half-joking, that all Western philosophy was a series of footnotes to Plato.
 We might say the same about this text and Western political thought.
 It lays out virtually all the fundamentals, such that it remains a touchstone 2,500 years later and a continent and an ocean away for us.
-If you are sick of what Symposium’s founder called “retail politics”, e.g. media, social media, polarized partisanship, this may be your welcome refuge.
+If you are sick of what Symposium’s founder calls “retail politics”, e.g. media, social media, polarized partisanship, this may be your welcome refuge.
 What are the political realities faced by MAGA, Democratic Socialists of America, the Chinese Communist Party, Erdogan, King Charles II, the states and peoples of Afghanistan and Norway, alike?
 Let us follow Aristotle under the trap door, and see the simple, most basic and underlying questions rather than rushing ahead of ourselves.
 For instance, Aristotle begins by proposing that the reason we are political critters is that we alone among all the animals speak.
 The other animals communicate by sounds and gestures, but they do not predicate or form sentences: many of the other animals are social, but they are not political.
 In the shelf of great books on politics arranged chronologically, this is the second one after Plato’s Polity/Republic, like Herodotus and Thucydides on the history shelf.

 Thursdays, January 8-March 26 8:00-9:30 pm ET